phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 484991
+#Number of Trump Tweets: 487525
-#Number of Cruz Tweets: 306744
-#Number of Clinton Tweets: 260980
+#Number of Clinton Tweets: 261450
-#Number of Sanders Tweets: 162580
+#Number of Sanders Tweets: 162758
-#Number of Rubio Tweets: 122384
+#Number of Rubio Tweets: 124034
 #Number of Jeb!
-Tweets: 119710
+Tweets: 120654
-#Number of Carson Tweets: 46064
+#Number of Carson Tweets: 46356
-#Number of Kasich Tweets: 42742
+#Number of Kasich Tweets: 43063
 #Total Number of Tweets:
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---